MORYX-Industry/application-developer-training/chapter-2-drivers.md

 As there are many different ways to communicate, there are also many different implementations of drivers.
 Common interfaces for drivers are `IMessageDriver<TMessage>` and `IInOutDriver`.
 * The `IMessageDriver<TMessage>` is used for message based protocols.
 The driver is able to send and receive messages.
-When a new message is received, an event get's invoked.
-A typical procotol would be MQTT.
+When a new message is received, an event gets invoked.
+A typical protocol would be MQTT.
 * The `IInOutDriver` can read and write variables on a server.
 A typical protocol is OPC UA.

 ## Simulated InOutDriver